ap-enrique/aws_iot_hub_project/README.md

 		- PubSubClient (for MQTT communication).
 3. Install MQTT Broker on Raspberry Pi:
 	- Install an MQTT broker such as Mosquitto on your Raspberry Pi.
-4. Install AWS CLI and IoT Core SDK:
-	- Follow the AWS IoT Core documentation to configure and install the AWS CLI.
-5.

 ### Step 2: Wiring